 Supply chain distribution is the way in which businesses get their products to customers.
 Distribution plans largely depend on the financial and company goals of the business.
-An organization may choose to sell products directly to their clients while others use third-parties for distribution purposes.
-In order to be successful, your supply chain distribution should be formalized through an organized plan.
+An organization may choose to sell products directly to its clients, while others use third parties for distribution purposes.
+To be successful, your supply chain distribution should be formalized through an organized plan.

-When creating the plan, the expectation is that companies will review the different distribution options open to them and choose the best option for their customer base and product line.
+When creating the plan, the expectation is that companies will review the different distribution options open to them and choose the best channel for their customer base and product line.
 Formal distribution plans reduce the cycle days between when a customer places an order to delivery.
-Supply Chain Management Review states that those who have an extensive distribution plan only take two days for order fulfillment.
-In comparison, those without a distribution plan take 10 days.
+Those who have an extensive distribution plan take only two days for order fulfillment.
+In comparison, those without a distribution plan can take 10 days.
 Supply chain distribution is used to balance supply and demand.
-Your distribution plan should be able to handle any type of market changes, including supply disruptions and demand increases.
+Your distribution plan should be able to handle any type of market change, including supply disruptions and demand increases.

 In supply chain management, you’ll often see the terms distribution and logistics used interchangeably.
 In reality, the two terms aren’t quite the same (and neither one quite accounts for the increasing importance of transportation marketing).